Do you wish you could compost but don’t think you have the time? You have to check out these quick composting tips!

 The first thing you want to do is to line your container or bin with sheet plastic.
 This will keep your bin nice and neat and it will make for easier clean up after you take out the compost.

 Then, shred your material with either a soil shredder, compost grinder or hammermill.
 You can also use a rotary mower to shred leaves and prunings very fine.
 This is the key to quick composting!
-Everything you put into this has to be tiny.
+Everything you put into this has to be smaller materials for best results.
 This will help it to break down faster.

 Combine all of your shredded materials into a compostable bag or just simply dump it all into your compost bin/container.
 And now you’re ready to start making compost.